The Interactive & Immersive HQ

 TouchDesigner Tutorial 1: Getting Started

-Join The HQ PRO 7-Day Free Trial!
+Join The HQ PRO: Get a 7-Day Free Trial!

 Join The Interactive & Immersive HQ PRO and get over 200 hours of TouchDesigner training, 100+ custom-built tools and project files, and access to a private community where Matthew Ragan and Elburz Sorkhabi answer your questions daily.